AI coaching can help you fight gaslighting

 a woman looks confused and doubts herself experienced gaslighting at work

 Before you think you’re alone in all of this, realize that gaslighting at work is a prevalent problem.
-About 58% of people say they've experienced it, according to an MHR Twitter poll.
+About 58% of people say they've experienced it, according to an MHR Twitter poll1.
 As powerless as gaslighting can make you feel, there are some things you can do to take back control of the situation.

 But first, let’s go over the definition of gaslighting and some signs it may be happening to you.